nicm42/100-days-of-code/log.md

 Thoughts: I don't think I've come across modules before, except in React.
 So it was good to get a JS overview.

 Link to work: https://www.codecademy.com/profiles/nicm42

+Day 93: 29th September 2019
+Progress: Did the CodeAcademy module on Javascript iterators.
+Did a 7kyu kata on codewars

+Thoughts: It's map, filter and reduce again!
+It was good to get a reminder of these, since I always need to look them up.
+It was good to get back into codewars.
+A 7kyu was a nice challenge to get into as few lines as possible without being really hard.

+Link to work: https://www.codecademy.com/profiles/nicm42 and https://www.codewars.com/users/nicm42/completed